jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

     * ``int size()``
     * ``boolean isEmpty()``

-* You should also write a ``String toString()`` method for the class
+* Also write a ``String toString()`` method for the class

 Implementing the Unit Tests
 ---------------------------

-The ``LinkedPriorityQueueTest`` class contains empty test methods, but each has a name that tells you what the test should do.
-You are to complete all these methods.
-As a starting point, look at the ``ArrayStackTest`` class provided in assignment 2.
+The ``LinkedPriorityQueueTest`` class contains empty test methods, but each has a name that explains what the test should do --- complete all these methods.
+As a starting point, look at any of the unit tests for any of the ADTs implemented.

-You do not need to test the provided ``equals`` method as I have already done that.
-Knowing you have a working ``equals`` makes it safe to use ``assertEquals`` in the unit tests.
+There is no need to test the provided ``equals`` method as it has already been tested.
+Having a working ``equals`` makes it safe to use ``assertEquals`` in the unit tests.

-Having complete tests should help you debug your ``LinkedPriorityQueue`` class.
+Having complete tests should help with debugging the ``LinkedPriorityQueue`` class.

 Part 4 --- Complete ``AStarMazeSolver``